Phase-Based Multi-Gait Learning for a Salamander-Like Robot: Experiments

-To evaluate the robot's capability to execute diverse locomotion commands after training, it is tested in simulation by executing each command with the trajectory recorded.
+To evaluate the robot's capability to execute diverse gait commands after training, the learned policy is tested in simulation by executing each command and recording the resulting trajectory.
 Each command is executed for a sufficiently long duration, which may vary across commands, to obtain a clear trajectory.
 The resulting trajectories, corresponding to seven gait categories defined in \tabref{tab:gait_type}, are visualized in \figref{fig:traj}, with all of them starting from the origin.

-The results show that the robot successfully learns to follow commands involving different translational and angular directions, thereby achieving the intended omnidirectional locomotion behavior.
+The results show that the robot successfully learns to follow commands involving different translational and rotational directions, thereby acquiring a diverse set of gait behaviors.
 In the first subplot, the uniform arrow orientations reflect pure translational motion, whereas in the second and third subplots, the robot demonstrates the ability to turn with a finite radius and to rotate in place.
-Importantly, although previous studies have reported linear and curved locomotion\cite{crespi2013salamandra,horvat2017spine}, it is the first to demonstrate that a salamander-like robot can achieve lateral, in-place rotational, and diagonal movements, thus expanding the known motion repertoire of such robots.
+Importantly, although previous studies have reported linear and curved locomotion gaits~\cite{crespi2013salamandra,horvat2017spine}, to the best of our knowledge, this is the first study to demonstrate that a salamander-like robot can achieve lateral, in-place rotational, and diagonal movements, thus expanding the known motion repertoire of such robots.
 Moreover, as shown in \figref{fig:traj}, the trajectories of the same gait category exhibit strong central symmetry, and this symmetry is maintained across all gait types, demonstrating that the data augmentation strategy successfully promotes task-level symmetry in learned behaviors.